peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 **Parameters:**

-* <code>address</code> - A string object identifying a single email address or a group of email addresses.
+* <code>address</code> - A text string identifying a single email address or a group of email addresses.
 Comments, or text within parentheses, can appear.
  Multiple email addresses are not allowed unless they appear in the group syntax given above.
 Encoded words under RFC 2047 that appear